Limitations to Dynamical Error Suppression and Gate-Error Virtualization from Temporally Correlated Nonclassical Noise: Introduction

-While the exact nature of the relevant environment varies depending on the experimental platform at hand, many realistic noise processes that plague current-day quantum devices are known to be inherently correlated to varying degrees, either temporally, spatially, and often both, as directly revealed by quantum noise spectroscopy and characterization experiments -- see for instance \cite{bylander, andrea, pappas, quintana,zhang2022predicting, lara2021, Pal2022relaxation, Tarucha1, Tarucha2, Qasim} for representative examples.
-On the one hand, strong temporal noise correlations, as manifested in ``colored'' noise spectra, result in complex non-Markovian error dynamics, which presents new challenges for developing scalable characterization techniques \cite{ball2016effect,figueroa2021randomized,White}.
-On the other hand, as long as these noise correlations are sufficiently slow, they make it possible for dynamical error suppression techniques (DES) to be extremely effective in countering the effects of low-frequency noise.
-While DES in its simplest form includes general-purpose dynamical decoupling (DD) protocols for quantum memory \cite{viola1999dynamical,khodjasteh2005fault,limits} or DD-protected quantum gates \cite{viola1999universal,khodjasteh2008rigorous,west2010high} based on instantaneous (unbounded) control, more sophisticated protocols allow for executing dynamically corrected and geometric gates solely using bounded controls \cite{edd,DCG,khodjasteh2009dynamical,khodjasteh2010arbitrarily,Bluhm,Barnes_2022,nelson2023designing}, as well as for optimizing the performance in specific noise environments, upon explicitly incorporating noise spectral information \cite{10min}.
-Remarkably, the use of DD has proved instrumental in enabling recent landmark achievements, ranging from the demonstration of a provable algorithmic quantum speedup \cite{speedup} to initial realizations of repeated quantum error correction (QEC) in a repetition \cite{GoogleQEC} and a surface code \cite{GoogleQEC,Blais}.
+While the exact nature of the relevant environment varies depending on the experimental platform at hand, many realistic noise processes that plague current-day quantum devices are known to be inherently correlated to varying degrees{: temporal or spatial correlations may be present, often together,} as directly revealed by quantum noise spectroscopy {(QNS)} and characterization experiments -- see for instance \cite{bylander, andrea, pappas, quintana,zhang2022predicting, lara2021, Pal2022relaxation, Tarucha1, Tarucha2, Qasim} for representative examples.
+On the one hand, strong temporal noise correlations, as manifested in ``colored'' noise spectra, result in complex non-Markovian error dynamics \cite{Markov}, which presents new challenges for developing scalable characterization techniques \cite{ball2016effect,figueroa2021randomized,White}.
+On the other hand, as long as these noise correlations are sufficiently slow, they make it possible for dynamical error suppression techniques (DES) to be extremely effective in countering the effects of low-frequency noise. {In its simplest form}, DES includes general-purpose dynamical decoupling (DD) protocols for quantum memory \cite{viola1999dynamical,khodjasteh2005fault,limits} or DD-protected quantum gates \cite{viola1999universal,khodjasteh2008rigorous,west2010high} based on instantaneous (unbounded) control. {More} sophisticated protocols allow for executing dynamically corrected and geometric gates solely using bounded controls \cite{edd,DCG,khodjasteh2009dynamical,khodjasteh2010arbitrarily,Bluhm,Barnes_2022,nelson2023designing}, as well as for optimizing the performance in specific noise environments, upon explicitly incorporating noise spectral information \cite{10min}.
+Remarkably, the use of DD has proved instrumental in enabling recent landmark achievements, ranging from the demonstration of a provable algorithmic quantum speedup \cite{speedup} to initial realizations of {multi-round} quantum error correction (QEC) {in repetition \cite{GoogleQEC}, color \cite{HayesQEC}, surface codes \cite{Blais,GoogleQEC}, and surface code hybrids~\cite{Takita}}.
 Ultimately, DES is expected to play a crucial role in reducing the physical-layer noise strength to a sufficiently small level for fault-tolerant QEC to become possible with acceptable overheads \cite{NgCombining,paz2013optimally}.